This section contains TTUnet domain and network naming standards. If you have questions

 proper network operation departments may not operate DNS servers.

 - Only the Texas Tech University Telecommunications department is allowed to operate other types

 of name resolution servers.
 These types include, but are not limited to NBNS (WINS),

 H.323 Gatekeeper, mDNS (multi-cast DNS).

-- The Managing Director of Telecommunicationshas been authorized by the InterNIC to be the Domain Administrator for several Internet
+- The Director of Telecommunications has been authorized by the InterNIC to be the Domain Administrator for several Internet

 domains including, but not limited to the following domains -- TTU.EDU, TTU.NET,

 - Subdomains under TTU.EDU, TTU.NET, TEXASTECH.EDU, and TEXASTECH.ORG will not be